Diego0101/noaa_wallpaper/README.md

 ## Installation
 Copy the source from this repository

-> sudo mkdir /opt/bin/wallpaper
+> sudo apt-get install imagemagick
 >
-> sudo git clone https://github.com/Diego0101/noaa_wallpaper.git /opt/bin/wallpaper
+> sudo mkdir /opt/noaawallpaper
 >
-> sudo chmod 755 /opt/bin/wallpaper/noaa-wallpaper.sh
+> sudo git clone https://github.com/Diego0101/noaa_wallpaper.git /opt/noaawallpaper
 >
+> sudo chmod 755 /opt/noaawallpaper/noaa-wallpaper.sh
+>
 > sudo update-rc.d noaa-wallpaper.sh default

 ## Execution
 By runing the script:

-> /opt/bin/wallpaper/noaa-wallpaper.sh
+> /opt/noaawallpaper/noaa-wallpaper.sh

 My personal choice is to invoke it through the shortcut: Ctrl+F12 It can be set by clicking on Start>Keyboard>Application Shortcuts, Add, and set the execution of "/opt/bin/noaa-wallpaper.sh" triggered by Ctrl+F12